M\"obius transformation and a Cauchy family on the sphere: A marginal distribution of a Cauchy family on ( in article)

-First, the first and second moments of the marginal family (\ref{eq:marginal}) are discussed. \citet{ses} obtained closed-form expressions for the mean and variance of the family (\ref{eq:marginal}) with $\nu=1$ and approximated values of these statistics with general $\nu$.
-Here we discuss the moments in more general settings.
-Without loss of generality, assume that $-1<\varphi <1$.
-For convenience, define $\mu_k (\nu) = E(Y_1^k) $, where $Y_1$ has the density (\ref{eq:marginal}).
-It follows from the last sentence in Section \ref{sec:marginal} that the mean of $Y_1$ can be expressed as
+Next the first and second moments of the marginal family (\ref{eq:marginal}) are discussed. \cite{ses} obtained closed-form expressions for the mean and variance of the family (\ref{eq:marginal}) with $\nu=1$ and approximated values of these statistics with general $\nu$.
+Here we provide exact expressions for the moments for general $\nu$. \begin{theorem} The following hold for $\eta_{1,\nu} (\rho)$: \begin{enumerate} \item[(i)] for any $\nu \geq 0$,